anabeloff/docker_images/README.md

 `THREADS` - defines number of CPUs.

 `ANALYSIS` - has options "qualimap", "trimm" and "fastqc".
-This is main variable defines the type of the run.
+This is a main variable which defines the type of the run.

 To run "fastqc" analysis you just need to provide FASTQ files in a working directory.
 It designed to run on paired reads samples, where file names must contain "_R1" and "_R2" in their names.

+The Qualimap2 script specified to run for RNA-seq BAM files.
 To run "qualimap" provide additional variables.
-This Qualimap2 script specified to run for RNA-seq BAM files.

 `GTFFILE` - species the path to GTF file in working directory.